-That about May 15th, 1870, certain letters were written by said Shippy to the parties signing such referred Petition, attempting to make restitution, as required by said Conference of 1870; and that said Shippy, thereupon supposing that such attempt to make such restitution was, or should have been accepted as satisfactory, considered himself free to act as a minister, and did so act; that at the April Conference of 1871, the Quorum of Elders found said John Shippy guilty of a contempt of Conference, by so acting as a minister, and the Conference, upon such report being made to it, silenced said John Shippy until a General Conference should determine other-wise; that at the Semi-Annual Conference, held at Council Bluffs, Iowa, September 20th to 24th, 1871, the matter of silencing said John Shippy being again considered; and it appearing that said John Shippy had apologized for said contempt, and had also respected the act of Conference silencing him; and that the brothren of the church where said John Shippy resides, certified to license of said John Shippy was restored to him.
-Against this action said H. C. Bronson, and others, petitioners, John Shippy has made sufficient resti-
+That about May 15th, 1870, certain letters were written by said Shippy to the parties signing such referred Petition, attempting to make restitution, as required by said Conference of 1870; and that said Shippy, thereupon supposing that such attempt to make such restitution was; or should have been accepted as satisfactory, considered himself free to act as a minister, and did so act; that at the April Conference of 1871, the Quorum of Elders found said John Shippy guilty of a contempt of Conference, by so acting as a minister, and the Conference, upon such report being made to it, silenced said John Shippy until a General Conference should determine other-wise; that at the Semi-Annual Conference, held at Council Bluffs, Iowa, September 20th to 24th, 1871, the matter of silencing said John Shippy being again considered; and it appearing that said John Shippy had apologized for said contempt, and had also respected the act of Conference silencing him; and that the brethren of the church where said John Shippy resides, certified to his late good conduct; whereupon, the license of said John Shippy was restored to him.
+Against this action said H. C. Bronson, and others, petitioners, protest, asking that they be permitted to be the judges whether or not said John Shippy has made sufficient restitution.

-1st.
+Now, therefore, we your Committee, 1st.
 That the acts of the Canada

-Conference by which said John Shippy Civil Court of the County of Peoria, was baptized and ordained an elder in State of Illinois, against said John the church subsequent to his expulsion Shippy, which precludes the possibility therefrom, were unwise; but that being of his visiting the Northern Illinois, legal acts, they cannot safely be set and Kewanee Districts of the church, aside by the church in general assembly.
+Conference by which said John Shippy Civil Court of the County of Peoria, was baptized and ordained an elder in State of Illinois, against said John the church subsequent to his expulsion Shippy, which precludes the possibility therefrom, were unwise; but that being of his visiting the Northern Illinois, legal acts, they cannot safely be set and Kewanee Districts of the church, aside by the church in general as with safety from arrest to himself, and sembly.

-2nd.signed the petition referred to your as said suit is dismissed, or he discharg-Committee, he having previously made ed therefrom; and that he be requestpublic confession by letter, to-wit; ed to take early steps to secure such August 26th, 1869, Herald, September, dismissal of said suit. not sufficiently explicit as to time, thereon be considered final in the matplace and character of offence in centers set forth therein. fession; were evidently an attempt in And further your Committee do not good faith to confess wrong doing and report. ask forgiveness.
+2nd. pursuance of the act of the April Con-|opinion of your Committee that it ference of 1870, did attempt to make would be a wise and prudent act in restitution, and did write certain letters said John Shippy to refrain from all to the parties aggrieved, and who have public ministerial labor until such time signed the petition referred to your as said suit is dismissed, or he discharg-Committee, he having previously made ed therefrom; and that he be requestpublic confession by letter, to-wit; ed to take early steps to secure such August 26th, 1869, Herald, September, dismissal of said suit.
+1869; that said letters from said John Shippy to said parties aggrieved, though report and the action of Conference not sufficiently explicit as to time, thereon be considered final in the matplace and character of offence in con- ters set forth therein. fession; were evidently an attempt in good faith to confess wrong doing and report. ask forgiveness.

-3rd.
-That your Committee are of the opinion, that the church can not in strict justice, make demands for further restitution from said John Shippy; and that the church can not demand that your said petitioners shall March, 31st, 1873. accept said letters as fully satisfactory, and fully forgive said John Shippy; and J. H. Lake the report was received but that in mercy, and by reason of and committee discharged. the uncertain propriety of making further demands, they may accord to him a general amnesty during his good behavior.
+That your Committee are of 3rd. the opinion, that the church can not in strict justice, make demands for further restitution from said John Shippy; and that the church can not demand that your said petitioners shall March, 31st, 1873. accept said letters as fully satisfactory, and fully forgive said John Shippy; but that in mercy, and by reason of and committee discharged. the uncertain propriety of making further demands, they may accord to him a general amnesty during his good behavior.